-Engagement with selected knowledge in the current research literature of the discipline, awareness of the power of critical thinking and creative approaches to evaluate emerging issues.
+• Engagement with the current technological literature of the discipline and awareness of the power of critical thinking.

-Range statement: Operate independently in complex contexts recognising the need for and having the preparation and ability for i) independent and life-long learning, ii) adaptability to new and emerging technologies, and iii) critical thinking in the broadest context of technological change.
+Range statement: Operate independently in broadly defined contexts recognising the need for and have the ability for i) independent and life-long learning, and ii) critical thinking in the face of new specialist technologies.